jpverkamp/blog/content/programming/advent-of-code/2017/2017-12-21-fractal-expander.md

 <!--more-->

 This is quite a problem.
 One of the first things that we have to deal with is what we're going to use for our data format for each step.
 I settled on keeping a single 1D string.
-It will always have a {{< wikipedia "perfect square" >}} for the size, so we can always take a square root to render it as an actual square.
+It will always have a [[wiki:perfect square]]() for the size, so we can always take a square root to render it as an actual square.

 With that, we can work on expanding the image for each step.